Rimonabant: Adverse effects

-Data from clinical trials submitted to regulatory authorities showed that rimonabant caused depressive disorders or mood alterations in up to 10% of subjects and suicidal ideation in around 1%, and in Europe it was contraindicated for people with any psychiatric disorder, including depressed or suicidal individuals.
+Data from clinical trials submitted to regulatory authorities showed that rimonabant caused depressive disorders or mood alterations in up to 10% of subjects and suicidal ideation in around 1%, and in Europe it was contraindicated for people with any psychiatric disorder, including clinical depression.
 Data from a large, randomized, clinical trial (CRESCENDO) with > 9,000 patients receiving rimonabant treatment demonstrated a rate of psychiatric adverse events (anxiety, depression, depressed mood, or insomnia) of greater than 30%.

 Additionally, nausea and upper respiratory tract infections were very common adverse effects (occurring in more than 10% of people); common adverse effects (occurring in between 1% and 10% of people) included gastroenteritis, anxiety, irritability, insomnia and other sleep disorders, hot flushes, diarrhea, vomiting, dry or itchy skin, tendonitis, muscle cramps and spasms, fatigue, flu-like symptoms, and increased risk of falling.

 The FDA's advisory committee concurred with concerns raised by the review divisions.
-Based on human and on animal data, it appeared that the therapeutic window with regard to CNS toxicity, and specifically seizures was narrow.
+Based on human and on animal data, it appeared that the therapeutic window was narrow.

 EMA postmarketing surveillance data suggested that the risk of psychiatric disorders in people taking rimonabant was doubled.

 Pharmacology

-Pharmacodynamics

 Rimonabant is an inverse agonist of the cannabinoid CB_{1} receptor.
 Originally thought to be selective for the CB_{1} receptor, rimonabant was subsequently also found to act as an antagonist of the μ-opioid receptor.

+These properties may make this drug useful in cases of cannabinoid or opioid overdose but more research and safety testing is required.